Dewan Singh Bhakuni: Legacy

 Bhakuni, during the course of his active researches, studied the structure and stereochemistry of several indigenous plants and synthesized them for finding out the biologically active compounds; his work on the biogenesis of alkaloids was based on these examinations.
 These studies are known to be pioneering studies on alkaloid biosynthesis and he developed a new methodology for determining the absolute configuration of alkaloids.
 Thus, he was able to identify the anti-cancer, anti-leishmanial, anti-viral and anti-allergic properties of a number of plants through mass spectrometric and Nuclear magnetic resonance spectroscopy techniques.

-Bhakuni has documented his researches in a book, Bioactive Marine Natural Products and over 300 articles published in peer-reviewed journals.
+Bhakuni documented his researches in a book, Bioactive Marine Natural Products and over 300 articles published in peer-reviewed journals.
 His writings have been cited by several authors and he has mentored 40 doctoral scholars in their studies.
 A multidisciplinary program, under the title, Bioactive Substances from Indian Ocean was initiated by him during his days at the Central Drug Research Institute which is still active.
 He is a former president of the Indian Chemical Society (1996–97) and the Sectional Committee of Indian Science Congress Association (1994) and sat in the council of the Indian National Sciences Academy from 1982 to 1984.